Multilingualism

 display a warning

-If the title field is empty, a corresponding message is displayed when the user exits the dialog.
+If the title field is empty, a corresponding message will appear when the user closes the dialog box.

 -

-The title is taken from the language constant DEFAULT_CTRL_<type of control> if the title field is empty when the dialog is exited.
+The title is taken from the language constant DEFAULT_CTRL_<control type> if the title field is empty when the dialog is closed.

 Multilingual list entries

-In order to make data available in multiple languages, these can be saved in a data group using the principle of a doubled primary key.
-This is made up of a key and an ISO language code.
-For control tables, e.g. for statuses, the key should be a descriptive string.
-For all other data, it should be a GUID.
+Multilingual data can be stored in a data group using a dual primary key.
+It consists of a key and an ISO language code.
+For tax tables, such as the "Status" table, the key should be a descriptive string.
+For other data, a GUID should be used.

-A new data field with the title "Language" is created for the second primary key before the application is published.
+For the second primary key, a new data field titled "Language" is created before the application is published.

-On the "Expert" tab, the expert attribute "primarykey" is set to yes.
+On the "Expert" tab, set the "primarykey" expert attribute to "Yes."

-When data records are entered, both primary keys need to be populated with values so that errors do not occur when the data is processed.
-To do this, the language data field can be linked to an input field in the hidden area.
-The input field is pre-assigned with the current portal language via its binding.
+When new records are created, both primary keys must be populated with values to prevent errors in data processing.
+To do this, the "Language" data field can be linked to an input field in the hidden area.
+The input field is pre-populated with the current portal language via its binding.

-A common scenario is the use of multilingual master data such as statuses or categories via a reference in transaction data records.
-If a reference to a data group with two primary keys is created, the session variable "Language" must be assigned for the language key.
-The other primary key is left at "Is created automatically".
+A common scenario involves using multilingual master data—such as statuses or categories—via a reference in transaction records.
+If a reference to a data group with two primary keys is created, the session variable "Language" must be assigned to the language key.
+The other primary key is left set to "Created automatically."

-Using the reference, Intrexx will now always provide the corresponding language text in the browser.
+Intrexx now always returns the corresponding language text in the browser based on the reference.

-If a user sends an e-mail, their language setting can be determined in a process.
-The process can then apply the determined language to the email to be sent in an email action.
+When a user sends an email, their language setting can be determined through a process.
+The process can then apply the identified language to the email to be sent as part of an email campaign.

 // Language of the current user